What is Seller Fulfilled Prime? Top 6 Advantages of Using Seller Fulfilled Prime (SFP)

 Conclusion: Should You Choose Seller Fulfilled Prime for Your Business?

 Seller Fulfilled Prime generally works for the following businesses:

-- Businesses with established order fulfillment capabilities meeting the stringent requirements for participating in the Seller Fulfilled Prime program.
+- Businesses with established order fulfillment capabilities meet the stringent requirements for participating in the Seller Fulfilled Prime program.
 The seller might own a warehouse and have the necessary staff to manage it or have an outsourced 3PL and is looking to outsource order fulfillment processes.

 - Businesses selling heavy or oversized items.

-- Businesses selling products requiring temperature/climate-control storage.
+- Businesses selling products require temperature/climate-control storage.